ncgriffin/azure-network-protocols/README.md

 <h2> Final Thoughts </h2>

 A project like this allows for one to understand the intricacies of network traffic analysis, the importance of various network protocols, and how to use tools like Wireshark for diagnostics.
-It also demonstrates the significance of network security through hands-on experience with Network Security Groups (NSGs), highlighting how to mange and secure network traffic effectively.
+It also demonstrates the significance of network security through hands-on experience with Network Security Groups (NSGs), highlighting how to manage and secure network traffic effectively.
 This knowledge is crucial for maintaining secure and robust network environments.